 The information on this site comes from official records and documents.
 From each record, one or more events are determined.
 For example, a census record (from 1850 on) generates at minimum two events, the person was living at the place cited in the census year, and the person was born about the year indicated by his age at the location listed on the census record.
 As of 8 June 2014 we have over 75,000 such events recorded for nearly 25,000 persons.
+Today it is 83405 records for 25295 persons.
+Note that as we gradually combine references to the same person under one record number, the count of persons actually goes down.

 As time goes on we connect as many records as possible that refer to the same person, so that a search for the person lists all the records together.
 Where people are listed in groups (typically families) like census records, the list of associated persons is also shown, with links to each of the other persons.
 That can get a bit unruly when the group is all the occupants of a children's home or hospital, but generally it helps identify the correct family when searching for individuals.